Tim-Liam-Hill/SimpleWebBrowser/README.md

 IDEA: everytime we encounter an opening tag, add it to a set of the currently tracked tags.
 Any time we encounter a closing tag, remove the appropriate tag.
 Then, whenever an operation would need to take into account a specific tag, make that operation a function that takes in the tags.
 Bam, science

+# Chapter4

+I want to do the HTML parsing a bit more accurately than what the textbook gives.
+As such, I am referring to the [HTML spec](https://html.spec.whatwg.org/multipage/parsing.html) for more info.

+It will be a 2 pass algorithm (as usual):
+* Lex into tokens
+* Parse into a tree

+I have taken a gander a bit later into the book and it seems that we won't be executing Javascript when it is encounter.
+So for now, I won't be [executing scripts that modify the page while it is being parsed](https://html.spec.whatwg.org/multipage/parsing.html#scripts-that-modify-the-page-as-it-is-being-parsed).
+What I might do is put scripts into a list and once everything is done, come back and run the bois.
+So a 2 parse algo??

+Honestly, I think using the books approach with a bit more elaboration is good enough.
+What we can do is just extract tag attributes using a more specific DFA once we get to that part.

 # QUESTIONS